Tommi2Day/pwcli/README.md

-  genkey      Generate a new RSA Keypair genpass     generate new password for the given profile get         Get encrypted password hash        commands related to hashing Passwords for use in Postgresql help        Help about any command ldap        commands related to ldap list        list passwords
+  genkey      Generate a new RSA Keypair genpass     generate new password for the given profile get         Get encrypted password hash        commands related to hashing Passwords help        Help about any command ldap        commands related to ldap list        list passwords